limxuan/discord.js-tutorials/README.md

   </a>
 </div>

+# Watch the event handler video to handle .on events https://youtu.be/-YTb_cUlzv4 (needed in the future videos)

 # Join the discord support server by clicking the discord icon to get support if you encounter any errors.